theislab/spapros/_sources/index.rst.txt

 |logo|

-**Spapros** provides a pipeline for probe set selection and evaluation for targeted spatial transcriptomics data.
+**Spapros** is a python package that provides a pipeline for probe set selection and evaluation for targeted spatial transcriptomics data.

 Key Features
 -------------